Damiskill/DSA-Documentation/README.md

 Use triple backticks (```) and specify a language for syntax highlighting.

 ### Tools used
-MS Excel for data cleaning (Download here)
+- MS Excel for data cleaning [Download Here](https://www.mswe.com)
+  - For Data Collection
+     - Different ways
+  - For Data cleaning
+    1. blanks
+    2. empty
-Microsoft SQL server
+- Microsoft SQL server(for querying and analysis)
+- powerBI(for creating a report)
+- MS Power Point (for presentation)